vladimir-tutin/Plex-Auto-Collections/README.md

 ### List Type (Collection Attribute)

-The only required attribute for each collection is the list type.
+The only required attribute for the following collections is the list type.
 There are eight different list types to choose from:
 - [Plex Collection](#plex-collection-list-type)
 - [TMDb Collection](#tmdb-collection-list-type)
 - [TMDb Actor](#tmdb-actor-list-type)